My Regrets Is An Interesting Topic

 Well at least for me it is maybe.
 For me, I have one regret and one regret only in my 27 years of existence so far.
 Sure there were moments I wish I did this or didn’t do that, but there is only one major thing I have to live with.
-Now the only downside to having this regret if I didn’t have it and go through what I did to get where I am now in life.
+Now the only downside to having my regrets or just one in this case.
+If I didn’t have it and go through what I did to get where I am now in life.
 Then where would I be?
 Would I be the same person, or even have the same mindset and drive that I have now?

 You already know my background and my earlier years growing up.
 How I struggled with school and all my ups and downs.
 With all of that done now and looking back, it still bothers me thinking about my High School days.
 HS is supposed to be one of the best times of our lives, and it was for me.